MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/email-addresses-and-address-books/Remove-AddressList.md

 - Use the Get-AddressList cmdlet to get a specific existing address list, and then pipe the output directly to the Remove-AddressList cmdlet.

 You need to be assigned permissions before you can run this cmdlet.
 Although this topic lists all parameters for the cmdlet, you may not have access to some parameters if they're not included in the permissions assigned to you.
 To find the permissions required to run any cmdlet or parameter in your organization, see Find the permissions required to run any Exchange cmdlet (https://technet.microsoft.com/library/mt432940.aspx).

-By default in Exchange Online, the Address List role isn't assigned to any role groups.
-To use any cmdlets that require the Address List role, you need to add the role to a role group.
-For more information, see the "Add a role to a role group" section in the topic, Manage role groups.

 ## EXAMPLES